-The recruitment estimates show considerable interannual and lower frequency variation (Figure 14).
+The recruitment estimates show considerable inter-annual variation for some periods (Figure 15).
 The pattern is similar to the previous analysis (Fournier et al. 1998), with recruitment being generally higher prior to 1980.
-The lower recruitments during the 1980s were then followed by some increase during the early 1990s.
-Since the mid-1990s, recruitment has been below average.
 The possible effect of oceanographic variability on several time scales on albacore recruitment is the subject of ongoing study.

-The precision of the total recruitment estimates is indicated by the approximate 95% confidence intervals in Figure 14.
-For the whole period considered by the model, the confidence intervals are larger prior to 1980 and during the last couple of years of the time-series.
+The precision of the total recruitment estimates is indicated by the approximate 95% confidence intervals in Figure 15.
+For the whole period considered, the confidence intervals are largest prior to 1950s, during the late 1970s, and the final years of the time-series.
 The degradation of recruitment estimates at the end of the time series is a common feature of age-structured models.
+In this case, there are no length-frequency data prior to 1963, which impacts the uncertainty of parameter estimates for this period.